-1. Geographic areas in which a large proportion or number of public schools have been identified for improvement, corrective action, or restructuring: All five states in HOPE's Charter School Facilities Fund's target area received No Child Left Behind waivers from ED and subsequently, adopted their own accountability models.
-They designate low performing schools given their performance on a number of measures (e.g. overall performance on standardized assessments, achievement gaps between sub-groups of students) and try to provide these districts and schools with what they need to improve.
-In their respective models, Alabama designated 76 schools as failing; Arkansas identified 999 schools as needs improvement, needs improvement priority, or need improvement focus; Louisiana gave 225 schools an accountability grade of D or F; Mississippi gave 332 schools an accountability grade of D or F, and Tennessee identified 84 schools on their Priority list (i.e. bottom 5% in all performance) and another 126 on their Focus list.
+1.Geographic areas in which a large proportion or number of public schools have been identified for improvement, corrective action, or restructuring: All five states in HOPE's Charter School Facilities Fund's target area received No Child Left Behind waivers from ED and subsequently, adopted their own state accountability models.
+Low performing schools are designated within these accountability models based on performance on a number of measures (e.g. overall performance on standardized assessments, achievement gaps between sub-groups of students) and try to provide these districts and schools with what they need to improve.
+In their respective models, Alabama designated 76 schools as failing; Arkansas identified 289 schools (28%) as a D or F; Louisiana gave 340 schools (25%) an accountability grade of D or F; Mississippi gave 274 schools (31%) an accountability grade of D or F, and Tennessee identified 82 schools on their Priority list (i.e. bottom 5% in all performance).
 In these states, many public schools identified for improvement, corrective action, or restructuring are located in the primary cities where HOPE will target our Charter Schools Facilities Fund -

-Birmingham Little Rock New Orleans, Jackson Shelby City Public School LA (Orleans Public County Schools, AL District, AR Parish and Schools, MS Schools, TN Recovery (Memphis) School) District 22 of 83 40 out of 44 28 of 71 42 out of 58 50 out of 221 schools schools schools schools schools schools designated as (26.5%) (90.9%) (39.4%) (72.4%) (22.6%) needs improvement
+Birmingham Little Rock New Orleans, Jackson Shelby City Public School LA (OPSB & Public County Schools, AL District, AR RSD) Schools, MS Schools, TN (Memphis) District 20 of 41 22 out of 44 28 of 74 37 out of 56 27 of the schools schools schools schools schools State's 82 designated as (40%) (50%) (38%) (66%) priority a D or an F schools are in Shelby.